 GFPP has responded to many food related consultations held by the Scottish Government and the local authority.
 Following up the response to Glasgow City Council (GCC) Food Insecurity Consultation in 2018, GCC set up a Food Insecurity Working group.
 This lead to Rose Voucher scheme and pantries to be piloted in Glasgow.

 In 2019 GFPP organised a city-wide Food Summit during which it gained support for the development of Glasgow City Food Plan, an ambitious plan involving a small planning team, over 80 organisations and 6 working groups.
-The consultation is open for responses until 31st December 2020 and the final plan will be launched in spring 2021.
-GFPP will be in charge of overseeing the delivery of the 10-year plan.
+The final plan was launched in June 2021

 In spring 2020 GFPP was part of Food for Good Glasgow, a group of organisations helping co-ordinate emergency food provision during COVID-19.
 Through liaising with its existing partners, GFPP managed to get organisations to provide storage space, staff and volunteers for the project.